sqlrec/sqlrec/docs/en/docs/program_model.md

 **Features:**
 - Data stored in memory
-- Supports fast random access
+- Supports repeated scans through `scan()`; it does not provide keyed random access
-- Session-level lifecycle
+- Its lifecycle follows the current `SqlExecutor`/request context; a table created inside a function is scoped to that invocation
 - Created via `CACHE TABLE` statement

 **Use Cases:**